The best of our garden in summer at Polesden Lacey

 The Ladies Garden

-This year, the Ladies Garden will be dominated by Rosa 'Margaret Greville', specially cultivated for us by Peter Beales Roses to celebrate 75 years since the Polesden Lacey was bequeathed to the National Trust.
+The Ladies Garden will be dominated by Rosa 'Margaret Greville', specially cultivated for us by Peter Beales Roses in 2017 to celebrate 75 years since the Polesden Lacey was bequeathed to the National Trust.
 Rosa 'Margaret Greville' is peach pink bloom with a golden centre and is underplanted with herbaceous perennials and flowering bulbs.

 Double Herbaceous Border